What are warts?

 Warts are contagious and are acquired from person-to-person transmission (like handshakes), contact with infected objects (like gym equipment), and self-spread.

 How can I treat warts?

-There are different wart treatments being used by dermatologists and it varies from the type of wart and the age of the individual.
+There are different wart treatments being used by dermatologists and it varies on the type of wart and the age of the individual.

-Over the counter treatments include applying salicylic acid solution.
+Over-the-counter treatments include applying the salicylic acid solution.
 Treatment may take weeks before seeing desirable results.
 If the wart starts to form a sore, treatment should be paused and delayed temporarily.
-Over the counter freezing sprays are also used, but they are not nearly as effective as the liquid nitrogen freezing available by dermatologists.
+Over-the-counter freezing sprays are also used, but they are not nearly as effective as the liquid nitrogen freezing available by dermatologists.